teimurjan/teimurjan.github.io.development/src/posts/svelte-as-an-spa-alternative.md

 ![](./assets/svelte-as-an-spa-alternative/svelte-vs-others.png)

 The illustration above describes why Svelte is the absolute winner in the start-up performance competition.
-That’s not gained by any sort of optimization but by usage of the plain browser Javascript compiler instead of side-compilers.
+That’s not gained by any sort of optimization but by the usage of the plain browser Javascript compiler instead of side-compilers.

 # Installation

 Svelte installation is as easy as pie which makes its usage even more pleasant.
-At first it’s needed to download the project’s template:
+At first, it’s needed to download the project’s template:

 ```sh
 npx degit sveltejs/template svelte-login-form